dahak-metagenomics/dahak/docs/installing.md

 pip install snakemake
 ```

+Note that this pip will correspond to the version of
+Python and Conda that are on the path.

 Finally, install the Open Science Framework CLI client
-using pip (this pip will correspond to the same python
-that the conda and python commands point to):
+using pip:

 ```
-pip install --upgrade pip
 pip install --user osfclient
 ```